 Micro SaaS ideas look very promising.
-In a maturing SaaS market, new business models are being devised to get a foothold and carve out ownership of an area of the market.
+In a maturing SaaS market, new Software as a Service business models are constantly being devised to get a foothold of a sometimes saturated market.

-We’ve seen SaaS “unbundling”, where a core service is offered as an API and a small set of tools.
-The large, full-featured SaaS have fallen out of favor with some because not everyone needs the full extent of services offered by a SaaS.
+The industry has already seen SaaS “unbundling”, where a core service is offered as an independent API or a small set of tools.
+The large, full-featured SaaS companies have fallen out of favor with some because not everyone needs the full extent of services offered by a SaaS.
 Smaller micro SaaS businesses can offer a service more focused on a particular set of needs.

-As near as we can work out, looking back over articles from the last few years, the term “micro SaaS” was coined at least a decade ago, but is most often discussed in work by Tyler Tringas, whose own company Storemapper represents the definition of the term.
+The term “micro SaaS” seems to go back at least a decade ago.
+It is most often associated with Tyler Tringas, whose own company, Storemapper, represents the definition of the term.

-These types of businesses have the ability to be location-independent, have low overheads, high margins and relatively low risk for the company.
+Micro SaaS businesses have the ability to be location-independent, have low overheads, high margins, and relatively low risk for the company.
 With no outside funding, many have bootstrapped from next to nothing to grow a viable business.
 Part of their success lies in the fact that they operate in a focused market, with minimal resources, and with predictable recurring revenue.

 Storemapper is one of many micro SaaS examples.
-It fits the bill as a great example because it provides a very basic service to solve a clear problem.
+It fits the bill as a micro SaaS business because it provides a very basic service to solve a clear problem.
 It is a micro SaaS that solves a very specific problem through analytics to monitor which stores are getting the most traffic.
 The app can be installed very quickly on a website to create a store locator service.
-There is no coding required, so basically anyone can handle it.
+There is no coding required, so basically, anyone can handle it.
 That’s it.

 It isn’t hard to see some of the benefits of creating micro SaaS businesses, and that is why many entrepreneurs are considering it as a lifestyle business.
-One of the first things these business owners often say is that they can get the benefits of monthly recurring income, just like a full-fledged SaaS, but without the myriad hassles that can go with running a large platform.
-Of course, keep in mind that a micro SaaS business’s recurring income is usually proportional as well).
+One of the first things these business owners often say is that they can get the benefits of monthly predictable recurring revenue, just like a full-fledged SaaS, but without the myriad hassles that can go with running a large platform.
+Of course, keep in mind that a micro SaaS business’s recurring income is usually proportional as well.

-Where large SaaS need to build up to big teams to keep them running, often with costly overheads and office space, the micro SaaS might be run by one person.
-That smaller monthly income doesn’t matter so much when it only has to provide for one person.
-In the case of Tyler Tringas, he ran Storemapper while traveling the world and was the sole team member, up until hiring a few extra people.
-The business still remained small, but hiring team members allowed him to unplug for weeks at a time while traveling (we can see the attraction there too!).
+Where a large SaaS needs to build up to big teams to keep them running, often with costly overheads and office space, micro SaaS businesses can easily be run by one person.
+The smaller monthly income doesn’t matter so much when it only has to provide for one person.

-Tringas also likened going micro to honing a craft, much like an artisan would over time.
+Tringas also likened building micro SaaS solutions to honing a craft, much like an artisan would over time.
 There is some satisfaction to be had from providing the best possible solution to a narrowly focused problem – something which you can be the expert on.

 Secondly, by his estimation, you should either be five times cheaper, or five times better-performing than their current solution.
 There are still many opportunities out there where businesses are either forced to pay a lot of money for a solution, or they’re using rickety old software that just doesn’t do a great job.

 Building micro SaaS solutions with this rule in mind should make it easier.
-It’s a bit like the “unbundling” SaaS we’ve talked about in a previous article – sometimes a business segment is small enough that the huge startups don’t want to target them, but significant enough that they need a more specific solution.
+It’s a bit like the SaaS unbundling phenomenon – sometimes a business segment is small enough and huge startups don’t want to target them, but they are significant enough that they need a more specific solution.
 Often, those big, bulky SaaS packages are just too much software for them.

-When developing a micro SaaS, the prevailing view is that some existing competitors is a good sign.
-This likely means that there is a decent market for the service (although of course, you’ll want to confirm this with your own research).
-If there are already too many competitors covering your idea though, it’s time to look at something different.
+When building micro SaaS apps, the prevailing view is that some existing competitors are a good sign.
+This likely means that there is a decent market for the service, although you’ll probably want to confirm this with your own research.
+If there are already too many competitors covering your idea, it’s time to look at something different.

 Having a clearly defined market for your idea is another factor in how successful you are likely to be.
 Those who try to market their idea to everyone often end up attracting no one, because it’s too difficult to target the messaging just right.
-Consider this extract from Tyler Tringas:
+Make sure to have a clearly defined target audience.

-Of course, these SaaS don’t always remain “micro” in the sense of only having a small team.
+Not all SaaS businesses remain “micro” in the sense of only having a small team.
 Many have grown to become a medium SaaS, or have been acquired by larger companies to add to their own suite of products.
-Drip grew to a considerably bigger size and with more features than when they began as a micro SaaS, then were acquired by Leadpages in 2016.
+Drip grew to a considerably bigger size with more features than when they began as a micro SaaS.
+Then, they were acquired by Leadpages in 2016.

-The rise of the micro SaaS has made developing and building up a SaaS company a seemingly more accessible achievement for more people, but it also is worthy of note by the bigger players out there.
+The rise of micro SaaS businesses has made developing and building up a SaaS company a seemingly more accessible achievement for more people, but it also is worthy of note by the bigger players out there.
 A small Software as a Service business owned by just one person is no longer just a hobby.

 If you are in the large or medium SaaS market, watch out for micro SaaS businesses.
-These are the players coming up to nip at your heels, to take care of a segment of the market that you are not doing the best possible job of serving yourselves.
-These micro-businesses have often forged ahead to build significant customer bases and monthly revenue, making them attractive prospects for anyone looking to acquire.
+These are the players coming up to nip at your heels.
+They will most likely take care of a segment of the market that you are not doing the best possible job of serving yourself.
+These micro-businesses are good at building strong customer retention and recurring monthly revenue, making them attractive prospects for anyone looking to acquire one or build one.

 Koombea helps companies build highly successful SaaS and mobile apps.
 Talk to us about how we can help you today.